 What are the high power certification levels?

 UKRA has a certification scheme for flying high power rockets.
-Rockets are bounded into 4 bands, depending on the total impulse of the motors:
+This scheme divides rockets into 4 bands, depending on the total impulse of the motors:

 - A to G impulse: No certification required.